House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Ventilation

 Always ensure that you work in an area with reasonable ventilation when using this type of saw.
 As the saw grinds against the metal cutting surface, it heats up and produces noxious fumes.
-An open area should be enough to allow fumes to dissipate before you inhale them, but an active ventilation system is one that is designed for the specific purpose of exhausting these fumes away from the work area.
+An open area should be enough to allow fumes to dissipate before you inhale them, but an active ventilation system is designed for the specific purpose of exhausting these fumes away from the work area.

 Saw Safety

 • Physical safety – It should go without saying that a metal chop saw can cause serious injuries, and it can also damage work areas and anything in the vicinity of the saw.
-As well as following safety measures and using any included safety features such as blade guards and trigger locks, you should also ensure that the base can be secured to a table or that it won’t wobble around during use because this is a serious hazard that can cause damage and injury.
+As well as following safety measures and using any included safety features such as blade guards and trigger locks, you should also ensure that the base can be secured to a table or won’t wobble around during use because this is a serious hazard that can cause damage and injury.

 a saw cutting metals